manicdisciple/Pong/README.md

+Pong made in Unity:
-Pong made in Unity
+Simple pong game made in Unity

 	Quick Launch:
-	## Once inside the pong folder, enter the Run folder.
+	1) Once inside the pong folder, enter the Run folder.
-	## Double click the pong.exe file and it will run.
+	2) Double click the pong.exe file and it will run.
-	## Check "windowed" in the "pong configuration" menu.
-It will be easier to
-	   close the program
+	3) Check "windowed" in the "pong configuration" menu.
+It will be easier to close the program
-	## Use the up and down arrows to move the paddle on the right.
+	4) Use the up and down arrows to move the paddle on the right.
 Use the 'a' and 's' to move the left paddle.
-	## Right now functionality is limited to one point is a win.
+        5) Right now functionality is limited to one point is a win.
 In order to replay, you must press ESC and click on the .exe file again

 	Compiling the code:
 	Updating the code will require a new build.
 If you do not already have unity installed see the instructions below.
 	1) Download the .zip file from BBLearn.